rintheo/calculator/README.md

 # calculator
-A simple calculator made using HTML, CSS and JavaScript
+A simple calculator made using HTML, CSS and JavaScript.
+The design is inspired by CASIO scientific calculators.

 ## Features
 - Basic calculator operations: